-Have you been asked to facilitate a meeting, a strategy session or a conversation?
-If you have never facilitated before, here are some thoughts to help you think about why you are there, and how to use whatever you do to reach the objective.
+Have you been asked to facilitate a meeting, strategy session or group conversation?
+If you have never facilitated before, here are some questions to ask, that will help you use your time effectively, and reach your objective.

 What’s the point?